FranciscoBourquin/todo-app/README.md

 Todo app
 It's a task manager
-You can create, marked as completed and delete a task Persistence with local-storage useState, useContext, portals
+You can create, mark as completed and delete a task Persistence with local-storage useState, useContext, portals